makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP83.md

 Software Expenses will be used to provide for internal organizational tools and secure communications channels.

-Hardware Expense will be used to provide for team hardware (e.g a secure laptop).
+Hardware Expenses will be used to provide for team hardware (e.g., a secure laptop).

 In part due to low gas prices, our operational wallet has 0.33 ETH.
 We last purchased gas during April 2022.

-Software Development Expense reflects the amount budgets for [rapid payment for small bug bounties](https://forum.makerdao.com/t/mip4c2-sp17-rapid-payment-for-small-bug-bounties-mip64-mip40c3-sp42-amendment/12869).
+Software Development Expense reflects the amount budgets for [rapid payment for small bug bounties](https://github.com/makerdao/mips/blob/master/MIP4/MIP4c2-Subproposals/MIP4c2-SP17.md).
 Actual payouts are unpredictable.
-For the prior year, we have paid out 127 500 to whitehats and 5 500 in bounty fees to Immunefi.
+For the prior year, we have paid out 127,500 to whitehats and 5,500 in bounty fees to Immunefi.
 In view of our modest payouts, we propose a lower budget for the coming year.

 ### Budget Term